European shares sharply lower as Volkswagen dives; miners down

 brokerage Aviate Global wrote in a note.

-costs in the light of a possible increase in spending to reduce
+to share costs in the light of a possible increase in spending

 The FTSEurofirst 300 index of top European shares